astec-stfc/janus/README.md

 make client-down
 ```

 Client instances communicate with the server over the network.
 Copy `env.client1` or `env.client2` to `.env.client` and adjust `SERVER_HOST`, port assignments, and `CLIENT_ID` before starting a client.
 The example files show how to run two clients on the same machine without port conflicts.

 ### Production mode — real control system

 Connects to the live facility control system instead of a virtual IOC.
 Uses `.env.prod` for configuration.
+As in the server-client mode, `SERVER_HOST` must be set in `env.prod`.

 ```bash
 make prod-up